Archive for June, 2016

 The value of the currency is the barometer of an economy.
 The announcement of Brexit plunged the value of the Pound to a 30 year low and it is expected to go further.
 Having conceded most of their manufacturing and agriculture to overseas countries, the necessary imports now escalate dramatically in price.
 The potential of a falling economy from inevitable rising cost of imports and job insecurity has meant an instant devaluation of property values in London.
 Those spending up large because they saw their property values increase faster than they could spend it, now have to seriously review their spending priorities.
 Banks will start to call in loans on over-mortgaged properties.
 The properties then have to go to an oversupplied and desperate market and the dominoes start falling.

-So much of Britain’s tourism is based on Heathrow being the biggest transport hub of Europe.
+Britain’s tourism is based on Heathrow being the biggest transport hub of Europe.
 Heathrow has 73 million passengers pa (93% are international).
 Charles de Gaulle has 64 million and Frankfurt just on 60 million.
 Just watch the European airports start jockeying with the airlines for a bigger chunk of Heathrow’s business now that Britain is tightening immigration controls and as a contracting economy impacts on service delivery at Heathrow.
 Air NZ and Qantas may well get made offers they cannot refuse from Charles de Gaulle to use Paris as their European hub; or from Leonardo da Vinci to use Rome?
 Either of those work for me.

 As Britain withdraws from the European Union agreements, those two critical pieces of infrastructure, “The City” financial hub and the Heathrow international transport hub, will come under significant pressure.
 I hope the Brits know what they are doing.
 Actually I don’t really mean that; I still remember that they dumped us to join the EU and they partied hard with their Euro friends, so it’s not easy to get upset as they now go through a messy and expensive divorce.
 And as with any divorce, they will inevitably have to divide their friends as well as their assets.
 Europe is 700+ million population, Britain 64 million (England alone 53 million).
 Do the maths.